-- Analyzes and synthesizes the key concepts and vocabulary of Catholic theology, including Scripture and Tradition, and the documents of the Church. - Exhibits an understanding of how Catholic theology informs the Christian vocation in the world to serve the common good. - Exhibits an understanding of the Christian vocation in the world. - Exhibits a capacity to explain and apply the relationship between faith and reason within upper-level courses and to explain the role of philosophy in the study of theology. - Integrates knowledge of Church history and the basic teachings of Catholic theology to evaluate and respond with clarity to contemporary challenges. - Exhibits an ability to engage in online discussion that demonstrates knowledge of the teachings of the Church and how they inform the Christian vocation in the world.
+• Analyzes and synthesizes the key concepts and vocabulary of Catholic theology, including Scripture and Tradition, and the documents of the Church.

+• Exhibits an understanding of how Catholic theology informs the Christian vocation in the world to serve the common good.

+• Exhibits a capacity to explain and apply the relationship between faith and reason within upper-level courses and to explain the role of philosophy in the study of theology.

+• Integrates knowledge of Church history and the teachings of Catholic theology to evaluate and respond with clarity to contemporary challenges.

+• Exhibits an ability to engage in online discussion that demonstrates knowledge of the teachings of the Church and how they inform the Christian vocation in the world.

+• Demonstrates a fundamental knowledge of the relationship between the Old and New Testaments in light of Catholic teachings.